pyrogram/pyrogram/docs/source/faq.rst

 `welcome bot <https://github.com/pyrogram/pyrogram/blob/develop/examples/welcomebot.py>`_ online 24/7 on his own, relatively-busy account for well over a year now.

-In addition to that, about six months ago, one of the most popular Telegram bot has been rewritten :doc:`using Pyrogram <powered-by>` and is serving more than 200,000 Monthly Active Users since then, uninterruptedly and without any need for restarting it.
+In addition to that, about six months ago, one of the most popular Telegram bot has been rewritten from scratch :doc:`using Pyrogram <powered-by>` and is serving more than 200,000 Monthly Active Users since then, uninterruptedly and without any need for restarting it.